vahid2364/CALPHAD_sublattice_model_order_phase/README.md

 # CALPHAD sublattice model for ordered phase

-This code plots the free energy of an ordered phase defined by the CALPHAD sublattice model by minimizing the free energy in sublattice space for finding the composition values...
+The purpose of this code is to calculate the composition values of an ordered phase defined by the CALPHAD sublattice model by minimizing the free energy in sublattice space...

-For more information about CALPHAD sublattice model read: A Review of Calphad Modeling of Ordered Phases
+For more information about the CALPHAD sublattice model read: A Review of Calphad Modeling of Ordered Phases

 Link: https://link.springer.com/article/10.1007/s11669-018-0671-y